joanseg/The-Positioning-Manual/chapters/11-Risk.md

 I want this book to provide a useful, detailed, nuanced *framework* that helps you specialize and cultivate a great market position for your business, so I tend to avoid broad, absolute declarations.
 That said, if you are a pure craftsperson and feel inflexibly attached to that identity, your specialization options will be limited, and you may be better off pursuing other ways of improving your business.
 Partially productizing the pricing and delivery of your craft is one such option.

-## Risk tolerance vs. risk profile
+# Risk Tolerance vs. Risk Profile

 *Specialization is a voluntary narrowing in service of a future wider impact.
 You subtract until your focus is narrow enough to penetrate into the dermis of a mystery, then you recruit the needed resources from any corner of the world to unravel that mystery and synthesize an effective solution.*